ruby-processing/PiCrate/docs/_objects/instance/instance.md

 Tree.new
 ```

-For a variable that gets called quite a lot in a propane sketch it makes sense to create a getter using `attr_reader`.
+For a variable that gets called quite a lot in a PiCrate sketch it makes sense to create a getter using `attr_reader`.
 This has the fortunate side effect of making it blindingly obvious when you are assigning it to a new value/instance (it also makes the sketch variable readable by external classes).

 ```ruby
 #!/usr/bin/env jruby -w